 I created my first website ever back in 2002 because I wanted to share the information I had gathered about the dolls I was collecting at the time.
 Over the years it became increasingly difficult to keep the information up-to-date and I fell behind in adding new things.
 With the advent of new technology, like wikis, and my new skills making community web sites for clients, I decided to replace my informational website with one that could be maintained by the community.

-Because my interests had changed over time and because I wanted to serve a broad community, I made the Dollipedia (the community-edited doll encyclopedia here at Dollation) capable of keeping information about a wide range of dolls.
+Because my interests had changed over time and because I wanted to serve a broad community, I made the Collector's Guide (the community-edited doll guide here at Dollation) capable of keeping information about a wide range of dolls.
 The current content is mainly modern dolls since that is what I collect and what the first members have added.

 When you have a list of doll items, a natural extension is to want to "check them off" and keep track of what you have in your own collection.
-That led to the collection tracker feature with the obvious addition of adding information about the things in your collection like where and when you acquired them.
-And once you have a record of your collection it's desirable to add pictures of those items, which led to the picture album part of Dollation, and so on.
+That led to the Collection Tracker feature with the obvious addition of adding information about the things in your collection like where and when you acquired them.
+And once you have a record of your collection it's desirable to add pictures of those items, which led to the Pictures part of Dollation, and so on.

 Who is Ruby?

 Ruby Dolling is the "hostess" of Dollation.
 You may get email from Ruby for not following guidelines as expressed in help text in forms or in the Handbook.
-Ruby is a "spirit", not a real person.
+Ruby is Maria's alter-ego (the superuser of the site).

 Is Dollation a business?
 Will it cost me money to use?

-Because Dollation is a hobby and I work and have a young family, it may take me a few days to respond to you if you send me an email through the contact form.
-Using the help forums or comments throughout the site is the best way to get help since other members may be able to assist you as well.
+Because Dollation is a hobby and I work and have a family, it may take me a few days to respond to you if you send me an email through the contact form.

 Is my collection information private?